carbon-design-system/carbon/packages/icons/icon-metadata/README.md

-this folder intended to store generated metatdata info from scrips in `../tasks/`
+this folder (`icons/icon-metadata`) intended to store generated metatdata info from scrips in `../tasks/`

 will refactor as we work!

+## steps to building icon sketch pacakge:

+_(paths written from root `icons` folder)_

+- add icon to `categories.yml`
+- run `node tasks/output-icon-category-mapping.js`.
+  - this generates the category json info
+- run `node tasks/scaffold-metadata.yml` from package root
+  - this updates `metadata.yml` with updated category information
+- edit `icons/metadata.yml` to add/edit additional information
+- run `node tasks/output-metadata-json.js`
+  - this generates `icon-metadata.json`, which is used in the sketch plugin

+todo: create a script/command to run all these in sequence? combine them into a single build script? separate this info, or at least the authoring scripts & info, into an `icons-metadata` package?

+---

 thoughts: